-Our series of Irish maritime inspired poems by the talented Dublin poet Daniel Wade continues with the story of Edward Bransfield, a Cork-born sailing master first sighted the Antarctic mainland on On January 30th, 1820.
+In his series of maritime inspired poems by the talented Dublin poet Daniel Wade, the story of Edward Bransfield, a Cork-born sailing master who first sighted the Antarctic mainland on January 30th, 1820.

 He was still in his prime